Truck drivers who need a telephone for work purposes may consider TracFone, a pre paid cell phone service, to meet their needs.

 Of course, we realize that that particular article speaks of data transfer on a phone with a contract for voice service, so it's not exactly an apples-to-apples comparison, but we have personally gone over on the number of minutes on a contract voice-only cell phone plan in the past, so we know that it's possible.

-With TracFone, you won't have to worry about your wireless bill being about ready to explode, as one May 12, 2010 article described.
+With TracFone, you won't have to worry about your wireless bill being about ready to explode.

 From our perspective, here are the pros or positives of using a TracFone device and service.